plmrlnsnts/commentator/readme.md

 ## Usage

-Add the `HasComments` trait to any of your eloquent models.
+Add the `HasComments` trait to your eloquent models.
+You also need to append the `commentableKey` attribute.

 ```php
 class Article extends Model